De La Rue has a long, distinguished and fascinating history stretching back over 200 years

 Our 200 year heritage

-Thomas de la Rue launched his first commercial venture, the newspaper Le Miroir Politique on Guernsey.
+Thomas de la Rue launched his first commercial venture, the newspaper Le Miroir Politique in Guernsey.
 A print business was founded.

 Thomas de la Rue set up in London, originally creating straw hats!
 Soon he moved into printing properly, experimenting with fancy stationery.